-Oversight and Description of Director and Named Executive Officer Compensation
+Oversight and Description of Director and NEO Compensation

 The objective of the Company's compensation strategy is to provide adequate levels of base compensation for its NEOs as well as discretionary bonuses to act as incentive mechanisms for achieving corporate goals and objectives and ensure compensation is competitive so as to enable the Company to continue to attract talented individuals.
-Each NEO receives a base salary in recognition of the position's day-to-day duties and responsibilities, which constitutes the largest share of the NEO's compensation package.
+Where applicable, each NEO receives a base salary in recognition of the position's day-to-day duties and responsibilities, which generally constitutes the largest share of the NEO's compensation package.

 The Compensation Committee, a committee of the Board, is responsible for establishing management compensation.
 The Board, and the Compensation Committee thereof, do not have a pre-determined, performance-based compensation plan, but rather review the performance of management at the end of each fiscal year.
-The Compensation Committee, as at December 31, 2018, was comprised of the following directors: Messrs.
-Palladino, Reich and Gonzalez.
-Messrs.
-Palladino and Reich are independent of management of the Company.
+The Compensation Committee, as at December 31, 2022, was comprised of the following directors: Paolo Lostritto, Alessandro Palladino and Walter Reich.
+Effective September 9, 2022, Cesar Gonzalez was no longer a part of the Compensation Committee.
+Alessandro Palladino and Walter Reich are independent of the management of the Company.